jcfischer/invisible_ch/content/posts/2019/01-19-slimming.md

   for all articles, and I just pulled the full image in the preview.
 Obviously this is totally unnecessary.

 I used the [Hugo Image Processing](https://gohugo.io/content-management/image-processing/) commands to generate smaller sized images.
-I had to do make one change to my `config.toml` file and add the `assetDir` directive.
+I had to make one change to my `config.toml` file and add the `assetDir` directive.
 The `assetDir` points to `static` where the images are stored in the `images` folder.
 That allows the image processing directives to work on those assets as well (otherwise, they are limited to work on images stored in the same [Page Bundle](https://gohugo.io/content-management/page-bundles/)) as the referencing code.